 - If you’re sitting at the bar inside the T-Rex Cafe, look up at the giant octopus hanging from the ceiling and see if you notice anything interesting about some of its spots…

 There are more than 1,000 Mickey likenesses scattered around the parks and resorts.
-There are several different guidebooks and smartphone apps available for dedicated mouse hunters that need more clues.
+For dedicated mouse hunters that may need more clues, there are several different guidebooks and smartphone apps available.
 Start your quest by purchasing discount Disney tickets from tickets2you.com!